RULE 3. APPEAL AS OF RIGHT--HOW TAKEN

 (a) Filing the Notice of Appeal.

-(1) An appeal permitted by law as of right from a district court to the supreme court may be taken by filing a notice of appeal with the clerk of district court within the time allowed by Rule 4.
+(1) An appeal permitted by law as of right from a district court to the supreme court may be taken by filing a notice of appeal with the clerk of the supreme court within the time allowed by Rule 4.

-(2) An appellant's failure to take any step other than the timely filing of a notice of appeal does not affect the validity of the appeal, but is ground only for the supreme court to act as it considers appropriate, including dismissing the appeal.
+(2) An appellant's failure to take any step other than the timely filing of a notice of appeal and payment of any required docket fee does not affect the validity of the appeal, but is ground only for the supreme court to act as it considers appropriate, including dismissing the appeal.

 (b) Joint or Consolidated Appeals.
 When two or more parties are entitled to appeal from a district court judgment or order, and their interests make joinder practicable, they may file a joint notice of appeal.
 They may then proceed on appeal as a single appellant.
 Appeals may be consolidated by order of the supreme court upon its own motion or upon motion of a party, or by stipulation of the parties to the several appeals.